-Each doctoral student is required to take at least one subject on the molecular and cellular basis of biological systems, which can be satisfied by one of two options: (a) taking MIT's introductory undergraduate biology course (7.012/7.013/7.014), or (b) petitioning to satisfy the requirement by virtue of having already taken an equivalent course(s) at their undergraduate institution prior to admission to MIT.
-If a student follows option (b), he/she should provide detailed written information about the relationship of the material covered in the course(s) that he/she has taken and the material covered in 7.01X http://web.mit.edu/7.01x/.
+Each doctoral student is required to take at least one subject on the molecular and cellular basis of biological systems, which can be satisfied by one of three options: (a) taking MIT's introductory undergraduate biology course (7.012/7.013/7.014), (b) taking MIT's MOOC equivalent of 7.012, 7.00x Introduction to Biology as a verified student and pass the Competency Exam, or (c) petitioning to satisfy the requirement by virtue of having already taken an equivalent course(s) at their undergraduate institution prior to admission to MIT.
+If a student follows option (b) and does not pass the Competency Exam, the student must take 7.012/7.013/7.014 in-person.
+If a student follows option (c), he/she should provide detailed written information about the relationship of the material covered in the course(s) that he/she has taken and the material covered in 7.01X http://web.mit.edu/7.01x/.
 The syllabi of the courses and a copy of the undergraduate transcript should be included as documentation.